Geggy Tah: Grand Opening (1994)

 Geggy Tah's first release, Grand Opening, was co-produced by Jordan and Kurstin with famed producer Susan Rogers, whose credits include Prince, The Jacksons, David Byrne, Barenaked Ladies, and Edie Brickell.
 Though Rogers typically produced higher profile musicians, she like Byrne was so taken with Geggy Tah's demo tape that she accepted a much lower fee in order to work with them, stating that the experience changed her life and boosted her career by teaching her to think differently about what music was and could be.
-The cover of Grand Opening features a photograph of Rogers's Boston terrier, Gina.'

 Though not a commercial success, Grand Opening was a hit with music critics and scholars.
 Rolling Stone’s review of Grand Opening stated that “The duo’s classical and jazz backgrounds prop up songs whose structural inventiveness rewards saturation listening after the first delightful surprise…a debut that creates its own aural planet.
 Positively surreal."
 Billboard music critic Timothy White was similarly effusive: "...the beguiling music is wiser than the accumulation of its quasi-whimsical ingredients.
 The material gleams with a wacky-brilliant tenderness, appreciative of the subtle human tension between observation and impulse.
 And no matter how haphazard they might seem, each of the 15 tracks on Grand Opening has a sleek, pointy groove, hitching the melody to one's psyche with the keen handiness of a hat pin...Grand Opening...defies every structural statute in the rock bylaws, doling out precise harmonies, static-stuttered atonal bleats, old-school hip-hop time signatures and square-dancing breakdowns, plus jazz-pop bouquets of soda bottle trumpets, dulcimers, steel drums, pounded tabletops, and non-sequitur background discussions."

 Sacred Cow (1996)

 For their 1996 release Sacred Cow, Geggy Tah added drummer Daren Hahn to the lineup.
-Also on Luaka Bop, and again featuring producer Susan Rogers's dog Gina on its cover, the album spawned the hit single "Whoever You Are" which peaked at #16 on the Billboard Modern Rock Tracks chart (the song would also appear in a Mercedes-Benz commercial circa 2001).
+Also on Luaka Bop, the album spawned the hit single "Whoever You Are" which peaked at #16 on the Billboard Modern Rock Tracks chart (the song would also appear in a Mercedes-Benz commercial circa 2001).
 The tune and refrain of "Whoever You Are" had been written by Jordan as a child, as a way of thanking thoughtful drivers and cheering up his father, who would sometimes become irate in traffic.
 The track's hit music video featured Jordan, Kurstin, and Hahn playing the song while driving, their antics playfully woven into scenes from an old driving safety film.